Merry Christmas (Daniel Johnston album): Background

 Merry Christmas was released three years following Johnston's last album, Continued Story.
-The period between Continued Story and Merry Christmas was one of increasing mental de-stability for Johnston, ultimately leading to his institutionalisation in August of 1988.
+The period between Continued Story and Merry Christmas was one of increasing mental de-stability for Johnston, ultimately leading to his institutionalisation in August 1988.

 In early 1986, Johnston won two awards in the Austin Chronicle, 'best songwriter' and 'best folk act.'

 Shortly afterwards, in the spring, Jeff Tartakov set up his publishing company.
 Meanwhile, Johnston had been dating Kathy McCarty, but the two had broken up by June.
 Stress Records also began re-releasing Johnston's material at this time.

 At this same time, Johnston had been spending a lot of time with his manager, Randy Kemper, smoking excessive amounts of marijuana and refusing to perform live; people also began noticing changes in his behaviour but were unsure what to do.
 Johnston later referred to Kemper as his best friend.

-On September 11th, 1986, Johnston attended a Butthole Surfers concert and was given acid.
+On September 11, 1986, Johnston attended a Butthole Surfers concert and was given acid.
 By December, Johnston was using the drug regularly and became more violent and delusional, resulting in an attack on Kemper, who was hospitalised after Johnston hit him over the head three times with a lead pipe.

 During this time, Johnston began to see himself in the biblical figure Daniel, who Johnston cited as 'a dreamer and interpreter of visions', leading him to believe that his delusions were visions from God.
 By Christmas 1986, Johnston and his siblings reunited in Texas; whilst together, Johnston began acting strangely, placing a black number 9 and a Beatles LP on the Christmas tree.
 His brother Dick attempted to take the album down and was attacked by Daniel, who broke Dick's rib.
 Johnston began speaking in different voices and accused his siblings of teaching their children Satanist practices.
 Johnston then rushed up to the attic where his sibling's children were playing.
 Sally Johnston then called the police and had Daniel removed from the house.
 Shortly afterwards, Louis Black found Johnston at The University of Texas at Austin, where he preached in a river before being forcibly removed by the police.
 He later said he had been having suicidal thoughts only a few nights before and believed that a military takeover would take place over the holidays.